NotANormalNerd/PyIMAPSort/README.md

 PyIMAPSort
 ==========

-Python Script for sorting IMAP Mailboxes on remote servers
+Python script for sorting IMAP mailboxes on remote servers.